ashley190/T3A3/README.md

     `<EC2 public IP address>:5000/users/register`

 **Note:** As the T3A3 folder on the EC2 instance will be deleted every time CI/CD is run, may be useful to store the .env file outside of the T3A3 folder and automate a copy of the .env file back into the T3A3/src location each time CI/CD is run.
+This has been included in line 45 of the ci-cd.yml file and must be excluded when doing the first deployment.

 ## Backup and Restore data through the command line
 1. (Optional) If there are any saved postgresql pg_dump files, they can be restored using the following command.